 About the Location

 Located 17 miles from Washington, D.C, Rockville is considered a part of the Washington-Baltimore metropolitan region.
-The city is home to numerous software and biotechnology companies as well as several federal government institutions.
+The city is home to numerous software and biotech companies as well as several federal government institutions.
 The city also has several upscale regional shopping centers and is one of the major retail hubs in Montgomery County.

 Other Festivities on July Fourth